MysticalWoodsman/Hypocrisy-Detector-Browser-Extension/README.md

 4) View the hypocrisy score (free version) or detailed report (paid version) in the extension's dropdown box.
 5) For the paid version, download the detailed report for further analysis.

-Contribution:
 Contributions to the Hypocrisy Detector Browser Extension project are welcome!

 To contribute:

+Email MysticalWoodsman@gmail.com

 Fork the repository:
 1) Create a new branch (git checkout -b feature-branch).